Applying for a permanent residence card for third-country national family members of EU citizens entitled to freedom of movement

 https://www.bmi.bund.de/DE/themen/verfassung/europa/brexit/brexit-node.html

-Information from the European Union on the permanent residence card for family members from a non-EU country
+Information from the European Union on the long-term residence card for family members from a non-EU country

 What else should I know?

-- The procedure is usually conducted in German.
+- The proceedings are generally conducted in German.

-- Different provisions apply to citizens of Switzerland and the United Kingdom of Great Britain and Northern Ireland (see "Further information").
+- Different provisions apply to nationals of Switzerland and the United Kingdom of Great Britain and Northern Ireland (see “Further Information”).

-- All information provided to the Foreigners' Registration Office should be correct and complete to the best of your knowledge and belief so that your application can be processed without significant delays.
+- All information provided to the Foreigners’ Registration Office should be accurate and complete to the best of your knowledge and belief so that your application can be processed without significant delays.

-- Incorrect or incomplete information can slow down the process and be detrimental to those affected.
-In serious cases, incorrect or incomplete information that is not completed or corrected in time to the Foreigners' Registration Office can result in the withdrawal of residence rights already granted, a fine, imprisonment for up to three years, or expulsion from Germany.
+- Inaccurate or incomplete information can slow down the process and be detrimental to those affected.
+In serious cases, incorrect or incomplete information that is not supplemented or corrected in a timely manner with the Foreigners’ Registration Office may result in the revocation of residence rights already granted, a fine, imprisonment for up to three years, or deportation from the federal territory.

-- Due to the complexity of residence and freedom of movement law, this description is for informational purposes only and is not legally binding.
+- Due to the complexity of residence and freedom of movement laws, this description is provided for informational purposes only and is not legally binding.

 Legal basis